|Duration||1 Year Full-time; 2 Years Part-time.|

 Placement or Study Abroad Information

 Opportunities exist for industrial placement both locally and through IAESTE and for exchange of staff and students with other European research laboratories through various EU-supported Socrates networks, linked to University College Cork.

 Entry Requirements - Direct Entry

-- Candidates must have a BSc or HETAC/NCEA Ordinary Degree/Diploma in Science with merit or distinction.
+- Candidates must have a Merit or Distinction in BSc or HETAC/NCEA Ordinary Degree/Diploma (NFQ, Level 7, or equivalent).

 - The number of places is limited and selection will be made on the basis of the candidate's performance in his/her primary degree.
 Graduates with equivalent qualifications in related areas of science and technology, or with proven and relevant industrial experience can be considered under Recognition of Prior Learning (RPL) for places following interview and assessment.
 Candidates must be approved by the Professor of Analytical Chemistry and/or the Co-ordinator of the MSc Programme, and by the College of Science, Engineering and Food Science.

 - Bridging courses may be assigned as a pre-requisite depending on the background of the individual candidate.